TrentBest/FSM_API/Documentation/User Guide/06_FSM_Modifier_Deep_Dive.md

 This is a powerful feature for scenarios requiring:

-    Adaptive AI: Changing an enemy's behavior patterns on the fly (e.g., learning new attacks, adapting to player strategies).
+A) Adaptive AI: Changing an enemy's behavior patterns on the fly (e.g., learning new attacks, adapting to player strategies).

-    Dynamic UI: Adding or removing navigation paths or UI states based on user unlocks or content downloads.
+B) Dynamic UI: Adding or removing navigation paths or UI states based on user unlocks or content downloads.

-    Hot Reloading: Modifying FSM logic in a live environment (e.g., development tools for rapid iteration).
+C)  Hot Reloading: Modifying FSM logic in a live environment (e.g., development tools for rapid iteration).

-    A/B Testing: Dynamically switching between different FSM behaviors for experimentation.
+D)  A/B Testing: Dynamically switching between different FSM behaviors for experimentation.

-🔑 Accessing and Using the FSMModifier
+## 🔑 Accessing and Using the FSMModifier

 The FSMModifier is an internal class, so you can't create it directly.
 Instead, you access its functionality through a set of public, static helper methods on FSM_API.Interaction.
 These methods are designed to simplify common modification tasks like adding or removing states and transitions.

 The FSMModifier uses a fluent API pattern where you first stage the changes you want to make and then apply them with a single ModifyDefinition() call.
 All changes are batched and applied sequentially when ModifyDefinition() is called, making the process safe and predictable.

-🛠 FSMModifier Methods: Altering the Blueprint
+## 🛠 FSMModifier Methods: Altering the Blueprint

 All the methods below are called on an instance of the FSMModifier class.
 You get this instance by calling a public method on FSM_API.Interaction.

 Staging Changes with With... and Without...

-WithState(): Adding a New State
+## WithState(): Adding a New State

 This method adds a new state to an existing FSM definition.
 If a state with the given name already exists, the operation is ignored.
 Use WithModifiedState() to change an existing state.